rhylanbolt/developerdocs/README.md

 <td>Stock levels and pricing affect user experience</td>
 </tr>
 </tbody></table>
-<p><strong>Stale inventory leads to poor experiences.</strong> If Opti-X recommends an out-of-stock product or a game that is no longer available, users lose trust in your recommendations.</p>
+<p><strong>Stale inventory leads to poor experiences.</strong> If Personalize recommends an out-of-stock product or a game that is no longer available, users lose trust in your recommendations.</p>
 <h2>Getting Started</h2>
 <p>Choose the inventory type that matches your business:</p>
 <ol>
 <li>Review the field requirements for your inventory type</li>
-<li>Map your existing data to the Opti-X schema</li>
+<li>Map your existing data to the Personalize schema</li>
 <li>Implement the appropriate API integration</li>
 <li>Set up automated updates to keep data fresh</li>
 </ol>